Team ISTE

 “Teachers often tell me, ‘It sounds great but I don’t have time, or I don’t have the skills,’ but you don’t have to be a computer scientist to teach coding,” assures DeGroot, a first grade teacher at Spirit Lake Elementary in Spirit Lake, Iowa.

 “The basic concepts of listening to each other, communicating and collaborating, these are not just for computer science.
 We want every student to have those skills,” DeGroot says.
-Even the youngest students benefit from the critical-thinking and problem-solving skills that coding provides.
+Even the youngest students benefit from the critical-thinking and problem-solving skills coding provides.

-Not only do kids learn from it, they love it!
-Recently, for example, collaborated with a teacher in Wisconsin to have students write loop code dances for each other and then held a Google Hangout dance party.
+And the fun factor of coding can’t be denied.
+Like the time when DeGroot collaborated with a teacher in Wisconsin to have students write loop code dances for each other and then held a Google Hangout dance party.

 DeGroot’s 6- and 7-year-old students also have a class Twitter account they use to tweet math problems to students across the globe, host book chats, play book bingo and then blog about what they learned.

-When bringing coding to her classroom, DeGroot integrates both unplugged and device-enabled lessons to allow students to practice what they are learning – whether its identifying sight words or solving addition problems.
-Her Math Connections lesson is one example:
+When bringing coding to her classroom, DeGroot integrates both unplugged and device-enabled lessons to allow students to practice what they are learning – say identifying sight words or solving addition problems.

-Math Connections unplugged
+Math Connections unplugged:

 Start by teaching six arm gestures students can use as part of an unplugged coding lesson to practice their understanding of numbers.
 For example, both arms up for north; both arms down for south; both arms pointing left for west; both arms pointing right for east; arms folded on top of each other to indicate “no instruction;” and arms crossed over the chest to indicate “stop.”
 Have students work in pairs using 10-square frame cards – one with dots to indicate a number, the other with one numeral in each of the 10 boxes.